strapi/documentation/docs/developer-docs/latest/plugins/email.md

 );
 ```

-## Send email using lifecycle hooks
+## Send an email using a lifecycle hook

 [Lifecycle hooks](/developer-docs/latest/development/backend-customization/models.md#lifecycle-hooks) can be used to trigger an email based on administrator actions in the admin panel.
 For example, an editor can receive an email each time an author creates a new content entry in the Content Manager.
+The following code example illustrates a lifecycle hook on the **Save** event when adding a new entry to the specified collection type.

 ```jsx